 Takumi-Tei — now open — An all-new, artisan, table-service restaurant will be coming to the Japan pavilion in World Showcase, showcasing Japanese craftsmanship and authentic cuisine.

-Space-themed restaurant — 2019 — Guests will have the opportunity to dine in the stars in a space-station themed table-service restaurant located next to Mission: SPACE.
+Space 220 — winter 2019 — Guests will have the opportunity to dine in the stars in a space-station themed table-service restaurant located next to Mission: SPACE.
+You'll hop in a special elevator that makes you feel like you're traveling to the space station in real time.
+Once inside, the restaurant will have panoramic daytime and nighttime views of Earth from 220 miles up.
 It will feature international cuisine, more than 1,000 bottles of wine and a wide selection of craft beer.

-Regal Eagle Smokehouse: Craft Drafts and Barbecue — 2019 — A new fast-casual barbecue restaurant will be taking the place of Liberty Inn (which is closing July 8, 2019) at The American Adventure pavilion later this year.
+Regal Eagle Smokehouse: Craft Drafts and Barbecue — 2019 — A new fast-casual barbecue restaurant will be taking the place of Liberty Inn (which closed July 8, 2019) at The American Adventure pavilion later this year.

 Hakuna Matata Time Dance Party — started Jan.
 18, 2019 — Dance along with Timon and Rafiki to celebrate The Lion King's 25th anniversary.